Multifractality in critical neural field dynamics: Model and multifractal formalism

 Taking the Taylor expansion of $\zeta^{(p)}(q)$ around zero:

-where the $p$-leader log cumulants $\bigl( c_m^{(p)}\bigr)_m$ are related to the moments of the multifractal spectrum: $c_1$ corresponds to the mode of the spectrum and measures self-similarity; $c_2$ corresponds to half of the width of the spectrum and measures multifractality.
-They are determined via linear regression from the cumulant scaling functions $C_m^{(p)}(j)$ over the scale interval $[j_1, j_2]$.
+where the $p$-leader log cumulants $\bigl( c_m^{(p)}\bigr)_m$ characterize the multifractal spectrum: $c_1$ corresponds to the mode of the spectrum and measures self-similarity; $c_2$ corresponds to the half-width of the spectrum and measures multifractality.
+They are determined by linear regression of the cumulant scaling functions $C_m^{(p)}(j)$ over the scale interval $[j_1, j_2]$.
 These functions are defined as the $m$th-order cumulants of the log of the wavelet $p$-leaders, and scale as power laws with exponents $c_m^{(p)}$:

-A process is said multifractal if and only if $c_2^{(p)} < 0$.
-Otherwise, the signal is monofractal and all of its temporal scale-invariant properties are described by $c_1^{(p)}$.
-In this work, we restrict our analysis to the second order cumulants ($m \leqslant 2$), as it is the only order needed to showcase multifractality.
+A process is said to be multifractal if and only if $c_2^{(p)} < 0$.
+Otherwise, the signal is monofractal and all its temporal scale-invariant properties are described by $c_1^{(p)}$.
+In this work, we restrict our analysis to the second-order cumulants ($m \leqslant 2$), as this is the only order required to demonstrate multifractality.

-Hereafter $p=2$ is fixed for comparability with results from Detrended Fluctuation Analysis (DFA); for the sake of clarity the $(p)$ exponents are omitted from subsequent notations.
+In the following, $p=2$ is fixed for comparability with the results of DFA; for the sake of clarity, the exponents $(p)$ are omitted from the subsequent notation.